-The idea of bundling services to save money is nothing new; many of us have been bundling our TV, home phone, and Internet for a while now.
+The idea of bundling cell phone service and internet service to save money is nothing new; many of us have been bundling our TV service, home phone, and Internet service for a while now.
 Bundling has many benefits, ranging from discounts on services you use every day, to only dealing with one bill each month.
 In fact, bundling has become so popular, that today some companies offer three, four, or even five “bundled services.”
 Learn more about why you should consider bundling your Internet, TV, and phone services.

 Factors to consider